50 Ways to Spend Your Next Mental Health Day

 You need a little self-love.

 Your favorite way to blow off steam is to put yourself through a rigorous 8-mile run.
 You feel like a failure if you don’t check every box on your to-do list each day.
-You constantly focus on where you came up short.
-You obsess about the future and how you’ll be able to live up to your “potential.”
-You often forget to live in the moment.
-You hate your thighs, your stomach, the way your arms look in that dress.
-You are your own harshest critic.
+You’re constantly focusing on where you came up short.
+You obsess about the future and how you’ll be able to live up to your “potential,” and often forget to live in the moment.
+Your thighs, your stomach, the way your arms look in that dress all fall short of your expectations.
+You are your own harshest critic and your self-esteem is at an all-time low.

 How to spend your mental health day if you need a little self-love: